Ongaonga Solar Farm Project

 Project FAQs

-The project is funded through a combination of equity investment, bank lending, and an $8 million concessionary loan from the Government’s Regional Infrastructure Fund (RIF).
-Centralines is contributing the majority of the equity alongside a joint venture partner, which will be announced soon.
+The project is funded through a combination of Centralines and Lodestone Energy equity, bank lending, and an $8 million concessionary loan from the Government’s Regional Infrastructure Fund (RIF).

-Construction is planned to start in December 2025 and is expected to take approximately 12 months to complete.
+Construction is planned to begin in December 2025, with completion expected in approximately 12 months.

-The solar farm will be owned and operated by Centralines and its JV partner, on behalf of the Central Hawke’s Bay Consumers Power Trust, which owns Centralines on behalf of local consumers.
+The solar farm will be jointly owned and operated by Centralines and Lodestone Energy, delivering value back to the community through the Central Hawke’s Bay Consumers Power Trust.